sam-doomguy/documentation-api/ReportConfigs.md

 `id` is the Cloud Conformity report config id

 ##### Request Body Parameters
-- `data`: An array containing JSONAPI compliant data objects with following properties
+- `data`: A JSONAPI compliant data object with following properties
   - `type`: `"report-config"`,
   - `attributes`: Object containing
     - `configuration`: Object containing parameters that are different for each channel.
 For more details consult the [configurations-table](#configuration)